Language & Cultural Training

 DLS customizes our language training services to adapt to your unique learning needs with full-time, part-time, private, and small-group options.
 Our programs cover all language levels, from beginner to advanced, from acquisition to sustainment and enhancement.
 We use a proficiency-based approach to language training that emphasizes communication.
 Your progress is assessed based on Interagency Language Roundtable (ILR) proficiency levels.

 When looking to study with DLS, this is what you can expect:

 Outstanding training results

-- In our largest program, for example, over 94% of students have met their training goals, with 40% exceeding them.
+In one of our largest ongoing programs, over 94% of students have met their training goals, with 40% exceeding them.

-- Careful training management and counseling by professional Language Training Supervisors assures successful program performance for all students.
+Careful training management and counseling by professional Language Training Supervisors assures student’s successful program performance.

 Extraordinary learning experience

 Training programs custom-tailored to each student.